Popup

 In roughly 2200 BC, there was a mega drought affecting the most civilised parts of the ancient world (and beyond) and lasting a hundred years.
 The end of it very roughly corresponds to the start of Mesopotamia’s somewhat ill defined middle Bronze Age.

-The result was catastrophic, with little rainfall to many places like the north of Sumer which relied on rainfed agriculture and poor river flows in the great rivers like Tigris-Euphrates and the Nile resulting in failure of the annual flood and salinisation
+The result was catastrophic, with little rainfall to many places like the north of Mesopotamia which relied on rainfed agriculture and poor river flows in the great rivers (like Tigris-Euphrates and the Nile) resulting in failure of the annual flood and salinisation

 Focusing on Mesopotamia: many cities, especially in the north became abandoned and there was a series of various ‘nomadic’ and other incursions affecting the Akkadian Empire and then the Third Dynasty of Ur (2112- 2004 BC).